 What Grit Ball Hone Should I Use

-The higher the number, the finer the grit.
-The most commonly used grits for engine building work run from 120 to 400.
-Hone grit is one of those topics that will vary vastly from the many ring designers.
-For a basic re-ring job just use the grit recommended by the ring manufacturer you are using.
-They will suggest the proper grit for ring type you are using. ( Ring Types: Iron rings-Chrome rings-Moly Rings-Plasma Rings )
+So, the higher the number, the finer the grit.
+The most commonly used grits for engine building work, runs from 120 to 400.
+Hone grit is one of those topics, that will vary vastly, from the many ring designers.
+For a basic re-ring job, just use the grit recommended by the ring manufacturer you are using.
+They will suggest the proper grit, for the ring type you are using. ( Ring Types: Iron rings-Chrome rings-Moly Rings-Plasma Rings )

-There are several steps in refinishing your cylinders in preparation for new rings.
-The first of course is to remove all bearings leaving a bare block.
+There are several steps in refinishing your cylinders, in preparation for new rings.
+The first of course is to remove all bearings, leaving a bare engine block.
 The metal from the honing or deglazing process with go everywhere.
-Note that the worst thing about honing is the block cleanup.
-You can never spend to much time cleaning your block.
+Note that the worst thing about honing, is the block cleanup.
+So, you can never spend to much time cleaning your block.

-For the first use of a new ball-hone lubricate the ball-hone and bore walls completely several times as the ball hone itself will absorb some of the oil.
-Future cylinder honing will not require as much oil as the first was with a new ball-hone.
-Insert the lubricated ball hone with the drill rotating slowly while inserting into the bore.
-With the ball-hone in the lubricated bore, run the drill at 600-800 rpm with a vigorous motion up and down in the bore for 40-60 strokes.
+For the first use of a new ball-hone, lubricate the ball-hone and bore walls completely several times.
+Because, the ball hone itself, will absorb some of the oil.
+Future cylinder honing, will not require as much oil, as the first was with a new ball-hone.
+Insert the lubricated ball hone, with the drill rotating slowly, while inserting into the bore.
+With the ball-hone in the lubricated bore, run the drill at 600-800 rpm.
+And, with a vigorous motion up and down in the bore for 40-60 strokes.

 How Vigorous A Motion

-Basically as fast as you can move your arms.
+Basically, as fast as you can move your arms.
 You are seeking a 45 degree crosshatch in the bore.
-If you are not achieving a good crosshatch then you will need to slow the drill speed down to achieve a MUST HAVE 45 degree crosshatch.
+If you are not achieving a good crosshatch, then you will need to slow the drill speed down.
+Consequently, to achieve a MUST HAVE 45 degree crosshatch.
 Run the drill for 40-60 rotations and wipe the bore with a clean cloth.
 Inspect the bore.

-If a dull grey is visible (it will stand out from the freshly honed surface) continue until the bore is completely resurfaced.
-While honing continue to squirt oil into the bore as a medium to wash away the cylinder material.
-Once the bore dull grey color is not visible STOP honing.
+If a dull grey is visible (it will stand out from the freshly honed surface).
+Then, continue until the bore is completely resurfaced.
+While honing, continue to squirt oil into the bore, as a medium to wash away the cylinder material.
+Once the bore dull grey color is not visible, STOP honing.

 Achieving The Proper Cylinder Crosshatch Pattern

-- If the crosshatch angle is too steep the cylinder walls will not retain sufficient oil to aid in the rings seating process.
-The problem is that the rings will pump oil and rings will rotate too quickly leading to accelerated ring and ring groove wear.
+- If the crosshatch angle is too steep, the cylinder walls will not retain sufficient oil, to aid in the rings seating process.
+The problem is that the rings will pump oil and rings will rotate too quickly.
+As a result, leading to accelerated ring and ring groove wear.

-- Too shallow of a angle can cause a chattering affect as the ring passes over the valley preventing the ring from receiving proper lubrication again, leading to excessive ring wear, excessive ring break in time and the possibility of engine smoking with no ring seating.
+- Too shallow of a angle, can cause a chattering affect, as the ring passes over the valley, preventing the ring from receiving proper lubrication again, leading to excessive piston ring wear, excessive ring break in time and the possibility of engine smoking with no ring seating.

-To achieve the desired 45 degree crosshatch run the drill at 600-800 rpm and vigorously run the drill up and down in the bore.
-This vigorous movement of your arm is exhausting but you only need to run the tool in the bore for 10-15 seconds.
+To achieve the desired 45 degree crosshatch, run the drill at 600-800 rpm.
+And, vigorously, run the drill up and down in the bore.
+This vigorous movement of your arm is exhausting.
+But, you only need to run the tool in the bore, for 10-15 seconds.
 Then inspect the cylinder surface.
-If you see a dull grey surface that indicates the ball hone was ineffective in that area thus continue to run the hone until the complete bore looks exhibits a fresh cut with a cross hatch pattern.
+If you see a dull grey surface, that indicates the ball hone was ineffective in that area.
+So, continue to run the hone, until the complete bore, exhibits a fresh cut with a cross hatch pattern.

-After extensive scrubbing take a clean white lint free cloth with warm water and wipe up and down the cylinder bore with force.
-Inspect the cloth, if you see grey on the cloth, you need to go back and clean the bore again.
-Repeat until you see no grey on the white cloth.
-Once each and every bore is perfectly clean then coat each cylinder with oil to preserve until piston placement.
+So, after extensive scrubbing, take a clean white lint free cloth, with warm water and wipe up and down the cylinder bore with force.
+Next, inspect the cloth, if you see grey on the cloth, you need to go back and clean the bore again.
+Repeat until you see, no grey on the white cloth.
+Once each and every bore is perfectly clean, then coat each cylinder with oil to preserve until piston placement.